andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 I do understand TPM is different from a smartcard and maybe offers more features, but it just would be nice to support the smartcard interface.
 On Windows for example, there is a thing like a [TPM virtual smart card](https://learn.microsoft.com/en-us/windows/security/identity-protection/virtual-smart-cards/virtual-smart-card-overview).
 That's what I mean, but it should be part of TPM, in my opinion.

+Regarding the trustworthiness of TPM: I can't really tell, and there might be backdoors.
+I just like the concept that the private key is never accessible in the RAM of the computer.
+That's the main reason I prefer it over password-protected keys (without TPM), even though the latter might be more trustworthy.

 ## Move subkeys